Andres-Briones/Poker-Preflop-Trainer/README.md

 ## Installation and Usage:

   1. From the releases, download the binary suitable for your operating system.
 (Only available for linux at the moment)
-  2. Run the downloaded executable file: PreFlopTrainer.
+  2. Run the downloaded executable file: PokerPreflopTrainer.
   3. The app will automatically open in your browser.
 If it doesn’t, open your browser and navigate to http://127.0.0.1:5000.
   4. Click "Generate Hand" to start, and enter the bucket you think the hand belongs to.